BogdanLinnik/blog-post/README.md

 * Problem with creating/updating user file, but it was easily fixed by changing request headers and used formData for building request;

 * Breadcrumbs was created mannualy and hardcoded, in post show page has a problem with react lifecycle - When I'm updating navbar, I actually update App component state, and this updates post compenent, I get maximum update deep error,     thats why I'm still using axios request there instead of redux action;

+# Start servers using Foreman:

+You can run `forman -f Procfile.dev` in project root